 This weekend I’m very much looking forward to a day in Birmingham at the Talk About Local / N0tice 2012 “unconference”.
 My current research project focuses on national newspapers and media law/regulation and I’m keen to extend my view to … Continue reading

-Reblogged from Inforrm's Blog: It’s a big week coming up at the Leveson Inquiry, with appearances from the media owners: Aidan Barclay, Evgeny Lebedev, James Murdoch and Rupert Murdoch.
-“Plenty to talk about here,” Murdoch Snr has tweeted since arriving … Continue reading
+Inforrm's Blog It’s a big week coming up at the Leveson Inquiry, with appearances from the media owners: Aidan Barclay, Evgeny Lebedev, James Murdoch and Rupert Murdoch.
+“Plenty to talk about here,” Murdoch Snr has tweeted since arriving in the … Continue reading

-Reblogged from Inforrm's Blog: The Leveson Inquiry and Parliament are still on Easter vacation and the new legal term begins on Tuesday 17 April, but there is no shortage of news and commentary to report, following Inforrm’s own mini-break from … Continue reading
+Inforrm's Blog The Leveson Inquiry and Parliament are still on Easter vacation and the new legal term begins on Tuesday 17 April, but there is no shortage of news and commentary to report, following Inforrm’s own mini-break from our usual … Continue reading

 “In the 21st century, open justice should be online justice,” David Banisar, Article 19.
 The Guardian has succeeded in its legal bid to gain access to court documents in extradition proceedings (listed at the end of this post).
 The Guardian … Continue reading